 Due to the Kurdish diaspora and the considerable Kurdish minority communities now settled in Western Europe (most significantly Germany, with up to 800,000 Kurds), high quality and professional Kurdish translation and interpreting services are in high demand.
 Translation of medical and legal documents as well as government letters and other correspondence are always required, and interpreting for a wide variety of public service and private needs must constantly be provided.
-Look no further than Planet Veritas, who can offer Kurdish translation and interpreting services to and from a wide variety of languages.
+Look no further than Lingua Translations, who can offer Kurdish translation and interpreting services to and from a wide variety of languages.

 - Written Kurdish